Discover the World of Sara Verrall

 About Sara Verrall

 A friendly, open-hearted writer who enjoys telling the stories of events that have touched and coloured her life.
-Sara writes in a way that is accessible and thought-provoking, in equal measures.
+Sara writes in a way that is accessible and thought-provoking in equal measure.
 Her playful observations will bubble off the page, or resonate cheerfully in your ears if you've chosen one of her self-narrated audiobooks.

 Sara Verrall; author, storyteller and budding voice-over artist